 A metalworking process where the metal is heated and then hammered into shape.
 This technique is often used to create a textured surface or to alter the shape of a piece of metal.

 A gemstone is a natural mineral or organic material that has been cut and polished for use in jewellery.
 Gemstones come in a wide range of colours and levels of hardness, each with its unique properties and value.
+Precision-cut Swarovski crystals are an accessible alternative to natural gemstones for jewellery and embellishment.

 A stamp or mark applied to a piece of metal jewellery that signifies the metal's purity.
 Hallmarks often indicate the type of metal (such as sterling silver or 18k gold), the maker's mark, and sometimes, the year of manufacture.

-Inclusions refer to the internal flaws or characteristics found in gemstones, such as cracks, bubbles, or foreign material.
+Inclusions refer to the internal flaws or characteristics found in gemstones, such as cracks, bubbles or foreign material.
 While often viewed as imperfections, inclusions can add uniqueness to the stone and are useful in identifying natural gemstones.

 A unit of measurement used to describe the purity of gold.
 Pure gold is 24 karat, with the number decreasing as the amount of gold in the alloy decreases.
 For example, 18 karat gold contains 75% gold and 25% other metals.

-A term used to describe the practice of cutting, shaping, and polishing gemstones.
+A term used to describe the practice of cutting, shaping and polishing gemstones.
 A person who works in this field is known as a lapidary or lapidarist.

 Also known as investment casting, this method involves creating a wax model of a piece, investing it in a plaster mould, melting out the wax, and then pouring molten metal into the cavity where the wax once was.